nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 In MathML it also means different parentheses and some symbols.
 For example `<mo>(</mo>`, `<mo>{</mo>` or `<mo>...</mo>`.

-In a sequence the comma is an operation:
+The same character can be used in a different meaning based on the context.
+For example the comma can be part of a number, but in a sequence the comma is an operation:
 ```html
 <mo>{</mo>
 <mn>1</mn>